hermeznetwork/price-updater-service/README.md

 ## API

 There is a list of endpoints (and examples) that can be called on the Price Update Service.
-You can see this examples on Postman Collection file at project's root folder.
+You can see these examples in the Postman Collection file at the project's root folder.
 First of all, the API has a requirement for all requests, the user must set the **Origin** header even if the **Origin** is not registered on the project.

 - _All examples have been run with [Httpie](https://httpie.io/)_